mautrix/telegram/README.md

 ## Usage
 ### Setup
 0. Clone the repository and install packages with `npm install`.
-Also, you'll probably need to run `npm run fix-auth-renewal` to roll back telegram-mtproto to a version where server salt renewal works ([zerobias/telegram-mtproto#99](https://github.com/zerobias/telegram-mtproto/issues/99))
 1. Create a copy of `example-config.yaml` and fill out the fields.
 2. Generate the appservice registration with `./mautrix-telegram -g`.
    You can use the `-c` and `-r` flags to change the location of the config and registration files.